wildfly/quickstart/helloworld-rs/README.md

 Access the application
 ---------------------

-The application is deployed to <http://localhost:8080/wildfly-helloworld-rs>.

-The resource is located at <http://localhost:8080/wildfly-helloworld-rs/rest/>.

-To get its XML representation, you need to request the resource with the `Accept` header set to `application/xml`

-    $ curl http://localhost:8080/wildfly-helloworld-rs/rest/ -H 'accept:application/xml'
-    <xml><result>Hello World!</result></xml>

-To get its JSON representation, you need to request the resource with the `Accept` header set to `application/json`

-    $ curl http://localhost:8080/wildfly-helloworld-rs/rest/ -H 'accept:application/json'
-    {"result":"Hello World!"}
+The web application is deployed to <http://localhost:8080/wildfly-helloworld-rs>, and includes a root html page that may be used to request the hello world message from the JAX-RS resource, in either XML or JSON format.

 Undeploy the Archive
 --------------------